Orange County Brain Injury

 Arash Law Practice Area Border/Divider

 Orange County is a beautiful county with a rich history that goes back hundreds of years.
-It is located in the metropolitan area of Los Angeles, and at the 2019 census, had a population of 3,010,232.
-In Orange County, there are 948 square miles in the entire county and 3,979 people per square mile.
+It is located in the metropolitan area of Los Angeles and, at the 2019 census, had a population of about 3,010,232.
+In Orange County, there are 948 square miles in the entire county, and there are 3,979 people per square mile.

-That includes Disneyland, Angel Stadium, Knott’s Berry Farm, Balboa Island, Mission San Juan Capistrano, and the glorious Angel Stadium, among many other attractions.
+That includes Disneyland, Knott’s Berry Farm, Balboa Island, Mission San Juan Capistrano, and the glorious Angel Stadium, among many other attractions.
 Orange County is a busy place to be!
-There is always a lot of people here, and a lot of activity.
-When you get a lot of people doing a lot of things, from driving to sporting, you are going to see larger incidents of traumatic brain injuries (TBI).
+There are a lot of people here and a lot of activity.
+When you get a lot of people doing a lot of things, from driving to sports, you are going to see larger incidents of traumatic brain injuries (TBI).

 Traumatic Brain Injury